Startup business loan: How to fund your new business

 - A Small Business Administration (SBA) loan could be a good option if traditional banks have declined your application.
 The SBA works with lenders and backs part of the loans they make, therefore reducing their risk.
 Some SBA loans also come with support to help you get your business running.

-Make your startup financing easier with Xero
+Simplify your startup financing with organized records

 FAQs on startup business loans